What do you want to be remembered for?

 More control of final distributions of assets, as well as protection against creditors (in the case of an irrevocable trust, in some states) are two common reasons for trusts.
 These trusts can be appropriate for people with more complicated situations and higher net worth.
 During your life, you, as the trustee, have complete control over the property in your trust.
 When you die, the person you named as "successor trustee" passes your trust property to the people you named as beneficiaries.
 This will spare your family the expense and delay of probate proceedings.

-Taxes & Your Estate Plan
+Taxes and Your Estate Plan

 One of the biggest concerns for those thinking about their legacy plan – and one of the main reasons for creating one – is the amount of taxes your heirs may end up owing upon inheritance.
 If you plan carefully, though, your family may be able to soften the tax blow.
 Keep in mind that tax law can change, so you’ll want to stay up-to-date with current laws.